Stanford Junior and Infant School

 It depends on each child.
-Children come for as many sessions as they need ranging from one or two sessions, to more long term mentoring that could last a term.
-The work is reviewed regularly to see if it is still required.
+Children come for as many sessions as they need ranging from one or two sessions, to more long term mentoring.
+The work is reviewed regularly.

 At Stanford School, every child matters and all children need to feel safe, valued, special, appreciated and included.
 We want every child coming to our school to feel happy, content and confident, ready to embrace the day in our secure, caring and friendly environment.

 However, some children face many challenges, which means that some of their social and emotional needs may be greater than those of others.
 By using elements of The Thrive Approach, we will help support and guide the children in our care to allow them to develop emotionally and distinguish between their feelings to help them manage these appropriately.

 Lego Therapy is a social development programme for children that aims to develop social communication skills in children, such as sharing, turn-taking, following rules, using names and problem solving.
 It uses children's love of playing with Lego to help them develop communication and social skills.

 'Happy to be Me' is a 6-12 session programme aimed at KS1 & KS2 children who may be experiencing low self-esteem, lack of confidence, attachment problems and /or feel insecure.

 Six session intervention programme designed to encourage, children to communicate about their emotions in a more effective way.
 It helps them to understand the reasons why anger occurs, how to recognise it and how to manage their feelings in an effective way but also provides coping strategies for children to use.